Yurik72/ESPHap/README.md

 This is a library for easily & efficiently integrating arduino projects based on Esp32 with Apple Home Kit by  native protocols and without any additional bridges

-!At this moment only ESP32 supported
+At this moment only ESP32 supported and tested.
+ESP8266 is ported as well , at this moment under the testing stage

 Many thanks to [maximkulkin](https://github.com/maximkulkin) for providing fine libraries for native integration, this project uses this as well.

+Many thanks to [Mixiaoxiao](https://github.com/Mixiaoxiao)  to give a hint for ESP8266 to stop watchdog and some functions with lower memory usage

 ## Build instruction